microchip-pic-avr-examples/pic16f13145-7-segment-decoder-mplab-mcc/README.md

 <br> Both projects implement the logic of the 7-segment decoder using the CLB peripheral, but in two different manners.
 The main idea of the application is to display all the hexadecimal values on a 7-segment display, using software data from the main project interfaced with the CLB.

-<br> The first project is described by 7 LUTs circuits as in the figure below.
-Each LUT is corresponding to one of the inputs of the 7-segment display, called from `a` to `f`, and its value is `1` or `0`, according to the table above.
+<br> The first project is described by seven LUTs circuits as in the figure below.
+Each LUT corresponds to one of the inputs of the 7-segment display, called from `a` to `f`, and its value is `1` or `0`, according to the table above.

 <br><img src="images/7-segment-luts-diagram.png" width="1000">

 The second project is defined by the CLB that configures only logic gates (NOT, AND, OR) and presents a higher complexity than the first project.
-Each final output of the logic gates is corresponding to one of the inputs of the 7-segment display, called from `a` to `f`, and its value is `1` or `0`, according to the table above.
+Each final output of the logic gates corresponds to one of the inputs of the 7-segment display, called from `a` to `f`, and its value is `1` or `0`, according to the table above.

 <br><img src="images/7-segment-gates-diagram.png" width="1000">